-For more information on how to fix your solar light, check this article on how to fix solar lights broken wire
+For more information on how to fix your solar light wires, check this amazing article on how to fix broken wires on solar lights

 If you don’t have the technical skills, tools, or even the time, then it’s about time to contact your manufacturer and use your warranty.

 As mentioned before, solar lights have sensors that detect the light, which is the component responsible for automatically switching on the light at night.